 If you’ve heard the term dyslexia and aren’t sure what it means, you’re not alone.
 People tend to have a lot of questions about dyslexia.
-Is it a general term that covers many kinds of learning issues?
+Is it just about reading, or does the term refer to learning challenges in general?
 Is it different from a specific learning disability?
 The answers here can help you develop a better understanding of dyslexia.

 What exactly is dyslexia?

 Dyslexia is a lifelong condition that makes it hard to read.
-In some kids, it also can impact:
+It can also affect:

 People often think writing letters backward is a sign of dyslexia.
 But that’s not necessarily true.

-There’s been a lot of brain imaging research into the causes of dyslexia.
-That research shows there are differences in the areas of the brain involved in key reading skills between people who have dyslexia and people who don’t.
-(Watch a video about dyslexia and the brain.)
+There’s been a lot of brain imaging research intowhat causes dyslexia.
+That research shows differences in the areas of the brain involved in key reading skills between people who have dyslexia and people who don’t.
+(Watch avideo about dyslexia and the brain.)

-Confusion when pronouncing words and phrases, such as saying “mawn lower” instead of “lawn mower”
+Pronounce words and phrases, like saying “mawn lower” instead of “lawn mower”

-Difficulty reading aloud with the proper tone and grouping words and phrases together appropriately
+Read aloud with the proper tone, and group words and phrases together

-Trouble writing or copying letters, numbers and symbols in the correct order
+Write or copy letters, numbers and symbols in the correct order

 Is dyslexia a specific learning disability?